aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-tables/work-with-text-in-a-table/_index.md

 text

+## Working with Alternative Text of Table

+The title and description of the table provide alternative text-based representations of the information contained in the table.
+MS Word allows setting this information (*Right-click the table, click Table Properties, click the Alt Text tab, and then set the title and description of the table*).
+With Aspose.Words you can achieve this by using Table.Title and Table.Description properties.
+These properties are meaningful for ISO/IEC 29500 compliant DOCX documents.
+When saved to pre-ISO/IEC 29500 formats, these properties are ignored.
+The following code example shows how to set the table's title and description properties.

+{{< gist "aspose-com-gists" "0b968ac8900f80c11e109dffb105f3da" "Examples-CSharp-Programming-Documents-Tables-ApplyFormatting-SetTableTitleandDescription.cs" >}}

 ## Extract Plain Text from a Table

 A Table like any other node in Aspose.Words has access to a Range object.
 Using this object, you can call methods over the entire table range to extract the table as plain text.
 The Range.Text property is used for this purpose.
 Below example shows how to print the text range of a table.